React.useReducer Reducer Patterns, Part 1

 Notice that we invoke update()

-without passing in any parameters.
-The
+without passing any parameters.
+The dispatch

-hook actually runs reducer(currentState, undefined)
+actually runs reducer(currentState, undefined)

 .